 Kelly is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (#5928) and a Canadian Certified Counsellor (#5222).
 She has a Master’s degree in education in Educational Counselling from the University of Ottawa and a Post Graduate Diploma in Couple and Family Therapy from the University of Calgary.
 Kelly is currently an associate member of the Canadian Association for Marriage and Family Therapists and is working towards registration.

 Kelly started her career as a teacher of English in Japan and a high school teacher and guidance counsellor in Nunavut.
 Her family relocated to Saskatoon, where she worked as an EFAP provider at the University of Saskatchewan.
 Kelly moved to Whitehorse with her family in 2020 (yes, during the pandemic!).
 They are enjoying exploring this wonderful territory.

 Kelly works with individuals, couples, and families.
 She works primarily from a collaborative, strengths based and narrative approach with clients.
 The focus of her clinical work is on identifying and reducing the (often social) barriers to the client’s preferred way of living.
 Kelly is passionate about supporting clients in seeing new possibilities for their lives and relationships.

 Tanya Kutschera – Generalist Counsellor

-Tanya is a Certified Counsellor who brings her 20-years of experience as a teacher and facilitator in Canada, US, India and Costa Rica.
-She has worked as a Waldorf teacher and studied art and movement therapy.
-Tanya is also certified as a Chopra Center Ayurvedic Health Instructor and meditation teacher.
+Tanya is a Registered Clinical Counsellor specializing in individual and couples counselling, She brings her 20-years of experience as a teacher and facilitator in Canada, US, India and Costa Rica.

 Bonnie MacDonald – Workplace Wellness Coordinator/Peer Support Coordinator